 Therefore, looking for other materials with such high cross compliances, using symmetry analysis as a guide to narrow the pool of structures, may prove a more general method for searching for novel NTE materials.
-Indeed, by considering this analysis and our thermodynamic criteria requiring a proximity to a competing phase transition to provide Φ , we have already been able to identify (Ablitt et al. (2017)) the layered double perovskites Sr2MgWO6 (Achary et al. (2006)) and (110)-cut perovskite LaTaO4 (Cordrey et al. (2015)) which fall within this general paradigm.
-Substantial research opportunities exist in this area to more fully explore the NTE behaviour of these classes of materials.
+Indeed, by considering this analysis and our thermodynamic criteria requiring a proximity to a competing phase transition to provide Φ , we have already been able to identify (Ablitt et al., 2017) the layered double perovskites Sr2MgWO6 (Achary et al., 2006) and (110)-cut perovskite LaTaO4 (Cordrey et al., 2015) which fall within this general paradigm.
+Substantial research opportunities exist in this area to more fully explore the NTE behavior of these classes of materials.

-369 3.4 Dynamic Driving Force for NTE
+3.4.
+Dynamic Driving Force for NTE

-370 So far we have not addressed the thermodynamic driving force for thermal expansion $\Phi(T)$, and it is rather more computationally expensive to calculate than κ as it requires the full phonon density of 371 states to be computed for different strained structures within the quasi-harmonic approximation (QHA).
-372 Furthermore, this procedure is only possible if all phonons within the NTE structure simulated using 373 DFT have real frequencies - suggesting that the phase must be stable at 0 K. For n > 1 structures in the 374 $Ca{1+n}Ge_nO{3n+1}$ series, this latter condition is not met, and therefore full computation of $\Phi(T)$ as we 375 performed previously (Ablitt et al. (2017)) would not be possible.
-However, we also previously identified 376 that the most important modes driving NTE are octahedral tilts about an in-plane axis.
-Thus in Figure 7 377 we have plotted the frequency of the lowest frequency tilt mode to occur at a high-symmetry q-point in 378
+So far we have not addressed the thermodynamic driving force for thermal expansion $\Phi(T)$, and it is rather more computationally expensive to calculate than κ as it requires the full phonon density of states to be computed for different strained structures within the QHA.
+Furthermore, this procedure is only possible if all phonons within the NTE structure simulated using DFT have real frequencies-suggesting that the phase must be stable at 0 K. For n > 1 structures in the Ca{n+1}Ge{n}O{3n+1} series, this latter condition is not met, and therefore full computation of $\Phi(T)$ as we performed previously (Ablitt et al., 2017) would not be possible.
+However, we also previously identified that the most important modes driving NTE are octahedral tilts about an in-plane axis.
+Thus in Figure 7 we have plotted the frequency of the lowest frequency tilt mode to occur at a high-symmetry q-point in high-symmetry phases and phases with a frozen inplane rotation.
+We note that these tilts are not the same as the vibrations of ions along the z direction predicted using a QHA-inspired method to cause NTE in a A21am Ca3Ti2O7 phase after 30 GPa hydrostatic pressure has been applied and in which these octahedral tilts are already frozen (Huang et al., 2016).
+As in previous studies (Senn et al., 2016, Ablitt et al., 2017) the $Ca{n+1}Ge_nO{3n+1}$ series is being treated as an analog to $Ca{n+1}Mn_nO{3n+1}$ for comparison against experimental data to avoid expensive magnetic calculations since Ge4+ and Mn4+ are known to have equal ionic radii (Shannon, 1976).
+The authors have previously shown that this substitution has little bearing on the properties (phonon frequencies, elastic constants) relevant to modeling thermal expansion within the QHA.